packit/deployment/docs/allow-custom-copr-projects.md

 # Configure projects to be built in custom Copr repositories

-By default Packit builds PRs in it's own namespace in Copr.
+By default, Packit builds PRs in its own namespace in Copr.
 It's possible though to configure it to use a dedicated Copr repository by setting a `project` and an `owner` config value.